-Presenting the Black Tribbles' Hall of Fame, a virtual shrine to those luminaries of science, history and special achievement who have proudly worn their geek as a badge of honor.
-Every February, we induct a class of seven distinguished gentlemen and women into our virtual museum of Tribbledom, seeking to resurrect past glories to those whom time has forgotten while reaffirming the role geeks of African descent have played in shaping the world we live in today.
-We will also induct three persons each year, regardless of race, as "Legacy Tribbles," people of note whose absence from these hallowed halls would be conspicuous, possibly criminal.
+Presenting PIONEEGROES, a virtual shrine to those luminaries of science, history and special achievement who have proudly worn their geek as a badge of honor.
+Each year, we honor a new class of seven distinguished gentlemen and women, seeking to resurrect past glories to those whom time has forgotten while reaffirming the role geeks of African descent have played in shaping the world we live in today.
+We will name three persons, regardless of race, as "Legacy Tribbles," people of note whose absence from these hallowed halls would be conspicuous, possibly criminal.

 You know it's only right that the first African American in space, floating all care-free among the stars, would take off from the birthplace of freedom.
 Philly, Philly — Philly is where this guy be from!